bootfei/bootfei.github.io/source/_posts/系统设计/分布式系统/分布式-中间件/Kafka/kafka-05-消费者实现多线程.md

 > *Receive message: Message 0, Partition: 2, Offset: 21, by ThreadID: 15*
 > *Receive message: Message 3, Partition: 2, Offset: 22, by ThreadID: 15*

 Note that the ***HelloKafkaTopci1*** has 3 partitions.

-Kafka producer client assigned the Message 0,3 to the partition #2, the Messages 1,4 to the partition #1 and the Message 2 to the partition 0.
+-  Kafka producer client assigned
+  -  Message 0,3 to the partition #2,
+  -  Messages 1,4 to the partition #1
+  -  Message 2 to the partition #0.

-The consumer group which includes 3 consumers with their own threads with ThreadID(s): 13, 14, 15.
-All the messages of the partition #0 were consumed by the consumer thread: #13.
-The messages of partition #1 were consumed by the consumer thread #1.
-And messages of partition #2 were consumed by the consumer thread #15.
+- Kafka consumer group which includes 3 consumers with their own threads with ThreadID(s): 13, 14, 15
+  - All  messages of partition #0 were consumed by the consumer thread: #13.
+  - All  messages of partition #1 were consumed by the consumer thread #1.
+  - All  messages of partition #2 were consumed by the consumer thread #15.

 Note that you may get the different partition numbers and ThreadIDs.
-However, in this case, each partition will be handled by each consumer thread.
+However, in this case, [each partition will be handled by each consumer thread]().

-### Model #2: Single consumer, multiple worker processing threads
+### Single consumer, multiple worker processing threads

 #### Class Diagram